Akhlaque03/Akhlaque03/README.md

 ## About Me

-- Data Science enthusiast focused on Machine Learning and Data Analytics
+- Passionate about Machine Learning and Data Analytics with a focus on building data-driven solutions
 - Skilled in Python, SQL, Scikit-learn and Streamlit
 - Experienced in Exploratory Data Analysis (EDA) and Data Visualization using Tableau
 - Building Machine Learning projects using Regression and Classification techniques